 Start your search at Google and look for “commercial advertising photographers” in your area or the closest major city.
-These are the photographers who shoot the pictures for advertisements.
-The same advertisements that you want to be in.
+These are the photographers who shoot pictures for advertisements -the same advertisements that you want to be in.
 They understand how to create photos of you that look like they should be in ads.

 Be sure to read the article: How do I find the right model photographer to shoot my modeling portfolio?

-4. Should I use a modeling agencies photographer?
+4. Should I use a modeling agency’s photographer?

 NO WAY!
 NEVER!
 If a modeling agency is asking you to shoot your portfolio with their photographer, they are probably just interested in your money.
 If you do some research, you will probably find out that their “photographer” is not a full-time professional and is probably being paid an hourly fee to take your photos.
 In other words, the pictures suck and the modeling agency will make a ton of money from your photo shoot.
 This is a very legal, but morally inappropriate modeling scam that some agencies take part in.

-The only time you should consider an agencies photographer is if you have asked the modeling agency for recommendations and they give you the names and contact information of a few good photographers in your area.
-As long as they have not told you to use a specific one and they are not asking you to pay them to set-up the photo shoot, it is probably an honest list of recommended photographers.
+The only time you should consider an agency’s photographer is if you have asked the modeling agency for recommendations and they give you the names and contact information of a few good photographers in your area.
+As long as they have not told you to use a specific one and they are not asking you to pay them to set up the photo shoot, it is probably an honest list of recommended photographers.

 5. Can I have a friend that is good with a good camera take my pictures?